5000 Adult Protective Services (APS)

 5712 When an APS Report Includes Concerns for HHS Complaint and Incident Intake (CII)

-If the situation falls under the jurisdiction of both APS and the Health and Human Services (HHS) Complaint and Incident Intake (CII), the intake specialist completes a report only for APS.
+If the situation falls under the jurisdiction of both Adult Protective Services (APS) and Health and Human Services (HHS), the intake specialist completes a report for APS only.

-APS staff notifies HHS CII when APS receives a report that includes information under HHS CII’s jurisdiction.
+APS staff notifies HHS when APS receives a report that includes information under the jurisdiction of HHS.

 5720 Determining Jurisdiction Based on Payment Source